 The Vitus Bering expedition led the Russians to occupy Shee Atika in 1741.
 Shee Atika was renamed Redoubt Saint Michael in 1799.
 Alexander Baranof (Baranov), manager of the Russian-American Company, built trading posts and forts.
-The Russian Czar required that all land patent holders plat vegetable gardens.
+The Russian Czar required that all land patent holders plant vegetable gardens.
 In 1802, in a stand against Russian control, the Tlingits defended their people and village by burning down the Russian fort and attacking the warehouse.
-The Russians returned with a large force to retaliate for these actions in 1804 during the Battle of Sitka.
+In 1804 the Russians returned with a large force to retaliate for these actions, in an action that would become known as the Battle of Sitka.
 During this battle, the Tlingits made another large stand against Russian Occupation.